VA7NFH/The-temperature-and-humidity-sensor/README.md

 This is a temperature and humidity sensor that displays the information on a 16x2 Hitachi HD44780 driven LCD (e.g. adafruit pid:1447) via an arduino.
-NOTE: you must use arduino IDE version 1.0.5 for uploading to work
+NOTE: you must use arduino IDE version 1.0.5 for uploading to work.

   The circuit:
  * LCD RS pin to arduino digital pin 7